Fresh Jots vs Obsidian

 | Public publishing | Per-note public share link — included on every paid tier | Obsidian Publish — $8/month annual ($96/year) |

-| Commercial use | Same flat tiers regardless of personal vs commercial use | $50/year/user encouraged |
+| Commercial use | Same flat tiers regardless of personal vs commercial use | $50/year/user — encouraged, not required |

-Obsidian prices verified from obsidian.md/pricing as of April 2026.
+Obsidian prices verified from obsidian.md/pricing as of June 2026.

-What MyNotes does that Obsidian doesn't
+What Fresh Jots does that Obsidian doesn't

 - Sign in, write, done.
 No install, no vault setup, no markdown file structure to maintain.
 The same URL on every device.